navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-icici.md

 };
 ```

 Now that we can see the traffic, I wanted to check the JSON sent just before clicking create UPI ID.
 There is a VPA attribute which we can modify to our desired one.
 There are many ways to do this but I just hard coded the VPA in my Frida script.
 Unfortunately no screenshot for this.
+During my testing a UPI ID of at least 5 characters was required.
 All you need to do to get a custom UPI ID is modify the above code to this:

 ```js
 b["b"].implementation = function (key, value) {